 - Anger issues

-Types of exposure that Nursing Homes and Assisted Care Facilities need to protection from:
+Types of exposure that Nursing Homes and Assisted Care Facilities need protection from:

-Negligent hiring: Be sure to check backgrounds before hiring.
+Be sure to check backgrounds before hiring.
 Listen to patient complaints.
-Watch over all employees for signs they may be neglecting, abusing, stealing from or harming a patient.
-Call the authorities if you have employee proof of theft or crime.
+Watch over all employees for signs they may be neglecting, abusing, stealing from, or harming a patient.
+Call the authorities if you have proof of theft or crime.

-Negligent supervision: Make sure that your patients and residents are supervised so that they don't fall, fight or injure themselves.
+Make sure that your patients and residents are supervised so that they don't fall, fight, or injure themselves.

-Workers compensation exposure: Some patients can be too heavy for one person to lift or turn over in bed.
-Make sure you PCAs understand that you want them to ask for assistance.
+Some patients can be too heavy for one person to lift or turn over in bed.
+Make sure your PCAs understand that you want them to ask for assistance.
 Teach them proper lifting techniques.
-Back pains, strains and pulled muscles can be avoided by asking for and accepting help.
+Back pains, strains, and pulled muscles can be avoided by asking for and accepting help.
 Do you have employees performing repetitive tasks?
-Teach your employees how to reduce eyestrain, neck strain, carpal tunnel syndrome, and similar cumulative trauma injuries.
+Teach your employees how to reduce eye strain, neck strain, carpal tunnel syndrome, and similar cumulative trauma injuries.